Dark sector searches with high-intensity positron beams in the CERN North Area: Dark sectors at NA62e+ with a 75 GeV positron beam

 \section{Dark sectors at NA62e+ with a 75 GeV positron beam}

-With a 75 GeV high-intensity positron beam in ECN3, the existing NA62 detector can support multiple dark sector search techniques simultaneously.
+With a 75 GeV high-intensity positron beam on target, the existing NA62 detector can support multiple dark sector search techniques simultaneously.
 Moreover, the beam’s luminosity can be adjusted to match the detector’s rate capability by selecting different target materials and thicknesses, optimized for specific dark sector scenarios.
-In the same experimental hall, target thicknesses can vary from a few hundred microns to several tens of centimeters (dump mode), thanks to the low radiation levels generated by $\approx 10^{14}$ positrons on target per year (e$^+$OT/$y$) at 75 GeV.
+Even when operating in a surface-level experimental hall, target thicknesses can range from a few hundred microns to several tens of centimeters (in dump mode), thanks to the low radiation levels generated by $\approx 10^{14}$ positrons on target per year (e$^+$OT/$y$) at 75 GeV.

-\subsection{NA62 Luminosity with different target materials and thickness}
+\subsection{NA62 luminosity with different target materials and thickness}

-We estimate the luminosity for two target scenarios: one using the existing 500 $\mu$m thick silicon GiGaTracker3 station as the active target, and another using a 500 $\mu$m tungsten target, either placed close to or significantly downstream of the GiGaTracker3 station to optimize detector acceptance.
+We estimate the luminosity for two target scenarios: one using the existing 500 $\mu$m thick silicon NA62 GiGaTracker3 station as the active target, and another using a 500 $\mu$m tungsten target, either placed close to or significantly downstream of the GiGaTracker3 station to optimize detector acceptance.
 The 500 $\mu$m thick tungsten target solution, previously proposed by the LDMX experiment~\cite{LDMX:2018cma}, is complementary to the silicon target scenario.
 Low-Z and high-Z materials can enhance different contributions to the total cross section relative to specific backgrounds.
 The luminosity per year of data taking is computed as follows:

 Here, e$^+$OT/$y=2\times10^{14}$ represents the number of positrons on target per year and $D$ the target thickness in cm.
 This yields approximately 6.7 pb$^{-1}$/year for the silicon target and around 47 pb$^{-1}$/year for the tungsten target.
-Much higher positron flux or thickness of the targets will require major revision of the trigger and DAQ system of the NA62 experiment.
+Much higher positron rate or thickness of the targets will require a revision of the trigger and DAQ system of the NA62 experiment.
+Moreover, even in the e$^+$OT/y = 2 $\times 10^{14}$ configuration, the experiment would benefit from an improved small-angle ($< 8,\mathrm{mrad}$) photon veto system.
+The current solution limits the single-photon rejection efficiency.
+Improving the time and energy resolution and the rate capability of the IRC and SAC detectors would enhance the performance of both the single-photon and missing-momentum techniques.

 On the contrary, no rate issues are expected in dump mode, as the beam and all secondary interaction are fully absorbed by the dump itself.
 In this configuration, luminosity can be increased by a factor of approximately 100 by both raising the number of incoming positrons and increasing the target thickness to tens of centimeters, taking advantage of interactions from secondary particles produced in electromagnetic showers.